BeanieODM/beanie/docs/tutorial/actions.md

         self.name = self.name.capitalize()
 ```

-This will capitalize the `name` field value before each document insert and replace.
+This will capitalize the `name` field value before each document's Insert and Replace.

 And sync and async methods could work as actions.